Mycoplasma hominis, Molecular Detection, PCR

 This test does not detect other mycoplasmas or ureaplasmas (including Mycoplasma pneumoniae, a common cause of community acquired pneumonia).

 This assay was clinically validated in a blinded manner using 292 archived specimens submitted for Mycoplasma hominis culture, 281 of which were in M4, M5, or Universal Transport Media (UTM).
 The specimens consisted of 251 genitourinary, 32 reproductive fluids or tissues, and 9 respiratory specimens.
 Compared to culture, PCR had 90.7% (39/43) sensitivity and 99.2% (245/247) specificity (p=0.41).
-Discordant results on the archived specimens (n=6) were tested by PCR by Dr. Kathleen A. Stellrecht at the Albany Medical Center (Journal of Clinical Microbiology 2004;42:1528-1533).
-Dr. Stellrecht found both of the PCR-positive/culture-negative specimens to be PCR positive, and 3 of 4 specimens that were PCR negative/culture positive to be PCR negative.
-The limit of detection of the assay is 100 targets/mcl for all validated sources.
-Additional whole organism spiking studies (at the limit of detection of the assay) were performed using 30 or more of each of the following: genitourinary swabs, respiratory specimens, genitourinary fluid, reproductive tissue/fluid and synovial fluid.
-All results (except for 6) were as expected.
+Discordant results on the archived specimens (n=6) were tested by PCR by Dr. Kathleen A Stellrecht at the Albany Medical Center.(1) Dr. Stellrecht found both of the PCR-positive/culture-negative specimens to be PCR positive, and 3 of 4 specimens that were PCR negative/culture positive to be PCR negative.
+The limit of detection of the assay is 100 targets/mcL for all validated sources.
+Out of 178 bronchoalveolar lavage fluid specimens from immunocompromised hosts tested using the assay, none were positive.